nuenweh/tetris-tutorials/LST-tutorial.md

 ## Tucking the Z overhang

 You can prestack a 1-up overhang and then tuck a Z piece underneath.
-Vertical J is the only overhang that doesn't allow it

 The finesse is DAS left, press and hold soft drop, DAS right, clockwise rotation, release soft drop.